pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 ### But is it necessary to re-group the variable?

-It depends on the case, but the quick answer is yes.
+It depends on the case, but the quickest answer is yes.
 In this chapter we will see one case in which this data preparation increases overall accuracy (measuring by the Area Under Roc Curve).

 There is a tradeoff between the **representation of the data** (how many rows each category has), and how is each category related to the outcome variable.
-E.g.: some countries are more related to persons with flu than others.
+E.g.: some countries are more prone to cases of flu than others